Salvaging Federated Learning by Local Adaptation: Related Work

-Very recent work on personalizing federated models~\cite{wang2019federated, jiang2019improving} shows that fine-tuning by adapting the learning rate and freezing the base layers as in~\cite{samarakoon2016factorized} can improve accuracy for individual participants; \cite{jiang2019improving} also connects meta learning with personalization.
-These papers do not investigate (a) if federated models are more accurate than the models individual participants can train on their own, (b) the impact of privacy and integrity protections on individual participants' accuracy, and (c) any adaptation techniques other than fine-tuning.
-We study all of these questions.
+Recent papers on personalizing federated models~\cite{wang2019federated, jiang2019improving, fallah2020personalized, dinh2020personalized} propose various methods to improve the accuracy for individual participants; \cite{jiang2019improving} also connects meta learning with personalization.
+These papers do not investigate (a) if federated models are more accurate than the models individual participants can train on their own, (b) the impact of privacy and integrity protections on individual participants' accuracy, and (c) purely local adaptation techniques other than fine-tuning (the only exception is a short paper~\cite{peterson2019private} that uses domain adaptation to counteract the reduction in accuracy due to differential privacy).
+While there are dozens of alternative aggregation algorithms that may improve the quality of local models (see the survey in~\cite{kairouz2019advances}), all of them involve global changes to the federated learning framework, require all participants to replace their algorithms, and cannot be deployed locally and unilaterally by a participant.
+As explained in Section~\ref{sec:introduction}, \textbf{we are interested in \underline{local} techniques that an individual participant can use to mitigate the damage from privacy and robustness mechanisms}.